-Jeff Slavens is a 39 year veteran of the motorcycle industry, having worked as a line mechanic, factory mechanic, dealership owner/operator and current owner of Jeff Slavens Racing.
+Jeff Slavens is a 50 year veteran of the motorcycle industry, having worked as a line mechanic, factory mechanic, dealership owner/operator and current owner of Jeff Slavens Racing, Mondial Investment Properties and The Verdun Group.

 Those early Maico days are where Jeff’s engine and suspension skills began to develop.
 Maico Break-O was not allowed if you wanted to beat your brother so there were endless hours devoted to repairs, rebuilds, tuning, and suspension mods.
 He and his brothers studied magazine pictures of the factory Maico team bikes and cut, bent, and welded their frames to accommodate a lay-down shock position and increase wheel travel.
 From there shock and fork mods were developed by Team Slavens because there were no off the shelf items available.